AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

 - **Fraud Technique - Deepfake (synthetic media)**
   - **Scalability**
     - Image - Image generators are improving, becoming more customizable with better control and are easier to use.
-    - Audio - Improved fidelity of voice generation with less source material required; increasingly refi ned controls of auditory/vocal qualities, such as environment, accent, gender, emotion, etc.
+    - Audio - Improved fidelity of voice generation with less source material required; increasingly refined controls of auditory/vocal qualities, such as environment, accent, gender, emotion, etc.
     - Video - Longer-lasting and more photorealistic text-guided video generation & editing; more natural audio-driven deep fake video; full body video generation & reenactment
   - **Potential Impact**
     - Gaining access to critical resources by cloning senior executives or decision makers’ voices or video.